wp-plugins/twfeed/readme.txt

 = Can the plugin be used multiple times? =

-Yes, with different users etc.
+Yes, with different users in the same or different widget areas.

-= How can CSS be used to style a feed? =
+= Styling With CSS =

-An example:
 `ul.twFeed{  }`
 `ul.twFeed li{  }`
 `a.twFeed_mention{ color:red; }`